Brady, Bucs, end playoffs for Saints, Brees, 30-20

 Meanwhile, the Brees era in New Orleans could be over after 15 seasons.

-The game may have been the last in the Superdome for the 42-year-old Brees, who is under contract for one more year but has not discussed any plans to play beyond this season, and has sometimes hinted at his impending retirement.

-While just 3,750 tickets were distributed in the 73,000-seat Superdome to comply with local COVID-19 restrictions, the fans made themselves heard with an eruption of cheers when Brees took the field for New Orleans’ first offensive series.
+While just 3,750 tickets were distributed in the 73,000-seat Superdome to comply with local COVID-19 restrictions, the fans made themselves heard with an eruption of cheers when the 42-year-old Brees first took the field for New Orleans (13-5), seemingly sensing this could be their last chance to see him play at home.

+Brees, under contract for one more year, declined to say whether he’s retiring.
+After he’d changed in the locker room, he walked back onto the field and watched his four children play, at one point sharing a long embrace with his wife, Brittany.

+“I appreciate all that this game has given to me,” Brees said.
+“There are obviously so many incredible memories.”

 If it was his last game, it won’t be one he’ll want to remember.
 The NFL’s all-time leader in completions and yards passing was 19 of 34 for 134 yards, one touchdown and three interceptions.